 The Johnson and Johnson vaccine has a similar side effect profile to the Pfizer and Moderna vaccines.
 In addition to the side effects listed above, there have been reports of blood clots developing after the Johnson and Johnson vaccine.
 These reports are rare.
 Patients should be aware to seek medical attention if they develop shortness of breath, chest pain, leg swelling, persistent abdominal pain, severe or persistent headaches, blurry vision, or easy bruising or tiny blood spots under the skin beyond the injection site after they have received a Johnson and Johnson vaccine.

 Will I get COVID-19 from the vaccine?

-No. Neither vaccine contains any live virus.
+No. None of the vaccines contains any live virus.
 It cannot give you COVID-19.

 Is there information I can review in advance of the COVID-19 vaccine?

 Need help fast with a question about COVID-19?
 The Massachusetts Department of Public Health (MA DPH) has set up a confidential hotline to call with either your landline phone or cell phone to answer any questions you may have about COVID-19.
 You can also go to their website Mass 211: Home.